Truth and Sincerity: Building Authentic Foundations

 O Allah, help us distinguish between truth and falsehood, between Sunnah and bid'ah.

-O Allah, make us among those whom the Prophet ﷺ will recognize and welcome at his fountain.
+O Allah, make us among those whom the Prophet ﷺ will recognize and welcome at his fountain, not among those he says "Away with them" due to our innovations.

 O Allah, guide our youth and protect them from deviation and misguidance.